 In recent years, the district began piloting sound amplification systems in elementary classrooms to increase the ability of students to hear and understand their teachers.
 Teachers wear a wireless microphone with the freedom to walk around the classroom and the individual classroom speaker system delivers a clean, crisp sound for students.
-We currently have 16 campuses with sound amplification systems in classrooms.
 This initiative began as a Title One funded program and has now been incorporated in the classroom technology standards so that all new campuses will have them installed.

 Katy ISD Establishes Technology Equity Continuation Project